-As you are aware that the certification of standing orders are governed under Industrial Employment (Standing Orders) Act,1946.
-It is provided in Section 3 of the Act that "Within six months from the date on which this Act becomes applicable to an industrial establishment, the employer shall submit to the Certifying Officer five copies of the draft standing orders proposed by him for adoption in his industrial establishment."
-Since there is involvement of the local union or unions, as the case may be, whose members understand only the local language, it is therefore imperative to submit the draft standing orders in both the language.
+As you are aware, the certification of standing orders is governed under the Industrial Employment (Standing Orders) Act, 1946.
+Section 3 of the Act states that "Within six months from the date on which this Act becomes applicable to an industrial establishment, the employer shall submit to the Certifying Officer five copies of the draft standing orders proposed by him for adoption in his industrial establishment."
+Since there is involvement of the local union or unions, as the case may be, whose members understand only the local language, it is therefore imperative to submit the draft standing orders in both languages.

-Section 9 of the Act relates to the posting of standing srders which stipules that the the text of the standing orders as finally certified under this Act shall be prominently posted by the employer in English and in the language understood by the majority of his workmen on special boards to be maintained for the purpose.
+Section 9 of the Act relates to the posting of standing orders, which stipulates that the text of the standing orders as finally certified under this Act shall be prominently posted by the employer in English and in the language understood by the majority of his workmen on special boards to be maintained for the purpose.

 BS Kalsi